 - FBC: thrombocytopenia, leukocytosis and anaemia.

-- Renal function and electrolytes (renal failure); serum amylase levels are raised in acute renal failure.
+- Renal function and electrolytes (acute kidney injury); serum amylase levels are raised in acute kidney injury.

 - Raised creatine kinase (muscle involvement, rhabdomyolysis).